Atlas III: Description

 The Atlas III was developed from the highly successful Atlas II rocket and consisted of two stages.
-The first stage was heavily modified from Atlas II and the upper stage remained the Centaur, which is still in use today on the Atlas V Evolved Expendable Launch Vehicle (EELV).
+The first stage was heavily modified from Atlas II, and the upper stage remained the Centaur.
 The Atlas III was produced in two versions.
 The baseline was the Atlas IIIA, but the Atlas IIIB, featuring a stretched twin-engine version of the Centaur upper stage, was also produced.

 First stage

 The first stage of Atlas III was derived from that of Atlas II.
 Its propellant tanks were 3 m longer than those on Atlas II, making more propellant available to the engine and increasing the vehicle's performance.
 Over 183 tons of RP-1 and liquid oxygen propellants were stored inside the tanks.
-The storied "stage-and-a-half" system used on all Atlas rockets from Atlas B to Atlas II, where three engines are lit on the ground and two of them are dropped away during flight, was replaced by a single Russian RD-180 engine, boasting higher thrust and efficiency than previous engines.
+The storied "stage-and-a-half" system used on all Atlas rockets from Atlas B to Atlas II, where three engines are lit on the ground, and two of them are dropped away during flight, was replaced by a single Russian RD-180 engine, boasting higher thrust and efficiency than previous engines.
 Unlike Atlas II and the later Atlas V, there was no option for solid rocket motors to be added to the first stage.
 12 retrorockets were mounted on the stage to aid in separating it from Centaur during flight.

-The first stage continued to make use of the balloon tank technology of previous Atlas rockets, where the stainless steel tank walls were thin and had to remain pressurized in order to not collapse.
+The first stage continued to make use of the balloon tank technology of previous Atlas rockets, where the stainless-steel tank walls were thin and had to remain pressurized in order to not collapse.
 The tanks were pressurized with helium gas, which was stored in 13 bottles throughout the stage.

 The first stage was unchanged between the Atlas IIIA and IIIB variants.

 The Atlas Roll Control Module, which contained several hydrazine thrusters and helped maintain roll stability on Atlas II, was removed on the Atlas III.
 The dual-chamber RD-180 was therefore responsible for gimballing to control the rocket's pitch, yaw, and roll during first-stage flight.